 (2) The articles of incorporation must contain the following provisions in addition to those otherwise required by law:

-(a) A specific statement of purpose that the corporation will provide a mental health service which will serve a public purpose;
+(a) A specific statement of purpose that the corporation will provide a mental health or addiction service which will serve a public purpose;

-(b) A provision that upon dissolution of the corporation, if such dissolution occurs within the forty-year use agreement period, the department or its successor shall be a party to any judicial proceeding or dissolution agreement and that the department or its successor may be a distributee under such order or agreement to the extent of its participation and to the extent provided by law or the participation agreement which originally set forth disbursal of funds to the corporation;
+(b) A provision that upon dissolution of the corporation, if such dissolution occurs within the thirty-year project period, the department or its successor shall be a party to any judicial proceeding or dissolution agreement and that the department or its successor may be a distributee under such order or agreement to the extent of its participation and to the extent provided by law or the participation agreement which originally set forth disbursal of funds to the corporation;

 (3) The code of regulations or bylaws, as applicable, shall contain the following provisions in addition to those specifically provided by law:

 (a) A provision limiting the number of terms and length of term of office for trustees/directors and officers and prohibiting an employee or officer of the corporation from being a trustee/director except that in a general hospital or other facility where the mental health or addiction service program is not the major function of the facility, an employee of the corporation may be a trustee/director but shall abstain from any vote of the board of trustees/directors directly affecting the service program;

 (b) A provision stating that the board of trustees/directors shall include representatives of the geographic community to be served;

 (c) A provision that no persons related by consanguinity or marriage (to a degree of first cousin) shall constitute a majority of the board of trustees/directors; and

 (d) A provision to require the abstention of a trustee/director in a vote on a matter affecting persons employed or to be employed by the corporation and related to the trustee by consanguinity or marriage.